ctarunsai/Forensics-of-Fake-Videos/README.md

 # Forensic-Verification-of-Fake-Videos
-Real-Time Image Processing and Forensic Verification of Fake Videos
+This is a SIH Problem Statement 2020.Real-Time Image Processing and Forensic Verification of Fake Videos